 6. Fly midweek or Saturday morning

-Military and government employees may also be eligible for discount rates at hotels, attractions and restaurants across the country.
+Educators, as well as military and government employees, may also be eligible for discount rates at hotels, attractions and restaurants across the country.

 Finally, if you work for a local, county, federal or state government—such as a state university—ask for discount details.

 When you travel with friends or extended family, ask for a group discount when booking multiple hotel rooms or cruise cabins.
 Start by asking for the group or reunion department.
 Walt Disney World, for example, will assign a representative that will facilitate group discounts at Disney properties.
 Some discounts are granted for as few as 10 people, but if your group is large, you may even qualify for a free room.

 9 Compare a la carte with all-inclusive options